-The Compensation Committee uses competitive compensation data-from our compensation peer group and from the Radford Global Life Sciences Compensation survey-to inform its decisions about overall compensation opportunities and specific compensation elements.
+The Compensation Committee uses competitive compensation data from our compensation peer group to inform its decisions about overall compensation opportunities and specific compensation elements.
+We also participate in the Radford Global Life Sciences survey and the Compensation Committee uses this as a supplemental data point to inform its decisions.
 Additionally, the Compensation Committee uses multiple reference points when establishing targeted compensation levels.
-The Compensation Committee and the Board of Directors, as applicable, evaluate benchmark data relative to our compensation peer group and the broader life-sciences market, focusing on the market 50th percentile for target total cash compensation and generally between the market 50th and market 75th percentiles for equity compensation.
+The Compensation Committee and the Board of Directors, as applicable, evaluate benchmark data relative to our compensation peer group and the broader life-sciences market, focusing on the market 50th percentile for both target total cash compensation and equity compensation.
 In addition to referencing competitive market data, the Compensation Committee and the Board of Directors, as applicable, apply judgment and discretion in establishing targeted pay levels, taking into account not only competitive market data, but also factors such as Company, business and individual performance, scope of responsibility, critical needs and skill sets, internal pay equity, leadership potential, and succession planning.